| Type: | Package |

 Details

-This is a convenience function to evaluate the approximation at x
+This is a convenience function to evaluate the approximation at x.

 Value

-A vector of the same length as x
+A vector of the same length as x containing the approximated values.

 Author(s)